billkarsh/SpikeGLX/Markdown/OBXTab_Help.md

 ### A2D Thresholds

-This is a list of exactly 12 voltages (V) for converting the 12 XA analog channels to TTL values in the XD word.
+This is a list of exactly 12 voltages (V) for converting the 12 analog channels to TTL values in the XD word.
+These operate on both the XA and the AO channels.

 --------

 ### XD Digital Lines

-If you enable the XD (digital) option, then, regardless of your XA channel list, **ALL 12** analog inputs are digitized using your 12 **A2D threshold** voltages.
+If you enable the XD (digital) option, then **ALL 12** analog channels (both inputs and outputs) are digitized using your 12 **A2D threshold** voltages.
 The 12 resulting digital lines are read out together as the lowest 12 bits of a single 16-bit `XD` word.

 In other words, your Obx data stream either has no digital word, or it has a single digital word containing 12 digital lines.